-Impact Management Objective: En Impact Management Objective: Environmental Control Officer to conduct an inspection prior to the commencement of construction activities on site.
+Impact Management Objective: Environmental Control Officer to conduct an inspection prior to the commencement of construction activities on site.
 Potential impact to avoid Failure to appoint ECO or to notify ECO of commencement prior to commencement may result in non-compliance with the EA.
 If a pre-commencement ECO inspection is not performed, the Construction Contractor may be held liable for environmental degradation that took place prior to the Contractor commencing work on site.
-Impact Management Outcome IMPACT MANAGEMENT ACTIONS Good environmental management is promoted and enforced by the ECO during the full pre-construction and construction phases.
+Impact Management Outcome Good environmental management is promoted and enforced by the ECO during the full pre-construction and construction phases.
 Site facilities are appropriately located on site.
 Construction workers receive environmental awareness training before commencing work on site.
-Mitigation measure Responsible party Time period The appointed ECO must be be advised of the construction start date, before any activities e ECO can perform a pre-commencement inspection and plan for hing of construction workers. ' ' Start of construction phase Performance Indicator A pre-commencement site inspection is conducted by the appoint site. ted ECO before construct ion activities commence on
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The appointed ECO must b e advised of the construction start date, before any activities Contractor Start of construction commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
+Performance Indicator A pre-commencement site inspection is conducted by the appointed ECO before construction activities commensite. phase activities commence on

-11. Environmental Impact Management: Construction Phase
+12. Environmental Impact Management: Construction Phase